-If the department establishes that a conflict of interest exists, it may decide not to consider the application.
+If the Office for the Arts establishes that a conflict of interest exists, it may decide not to consider the application.

 Independent assessors and other officials, including the decision maker must also declare any conflicts of interest.

 Conflicts of interest for Australian Government staff will be handled as set out in the Australian Public Service Code of Conduct (Section 13(7)) of the Public Service Act 1999.